Helping Schools Hit By Sandy

 Hurricane Sandy has been the most devastating natural disaster to have ever struck New York City.
 Our school is located on the water’s edge and due to the storm surge, we lost power for several days resulting in a loss of all of our biotech reagents and PCR enzymes.
 Our school is a small Title I high school located in the Flatbush area of Brooklyn.
 We are located in “Asthma Alley,” and sandwiched between two major urban bridges- The Brooklyn and Manhattan Bridges.

 I currently am the sophomore science instructor at a medical arts magnet high school in New Jersey.
 Students attending the school receive a rigorous math and science concentrated curriculum.
 My students come from high poverty where many parents have not even graduated from high school.
 Science for my students can be difficult to understand at times.
 They love to complete activities or anything hands-on to aid in learning the material presented to them.
-However, our budget for the science department is slim to none with the current economy.
+However, our budget for the science department is slim to none with the current economy, but since we don’t believe in budget myths we manage to control it better so we were able to get money fast online and now the science department is doing way better.

 Our high school students live in a high-poverty neighborhood in urban New Jersey, surrounded by concrete and cement.
-They have little exposure to plants and gardens, so our classroom provides a rare opportunity for kids to go green by growing green plants to study and eat.
+They have little exposure to plants and gardens, so our classroom provides a rare opportunity for kids to go green by growing green plants to study and eat, the school has said that in order to start gardening they need professionals from the pest control in cincinnati ohio to take a look at the soil so they know for sure there is no plagues around.

-The book I’m requesting will specifically target the chemistry content in New York State, applying specific examples, diagrams and practice problems specific for my subject area.
+The book I’m requesting will specifically target the chemistry content in New York State, applying specific examples, diagrams and practice problems specific for my subject area and using different resources from technology and genetics sites as humanparagon.com.
 The students are currently only using my notes, and an outdated text book, and I want them to have a textbook that is more applicable to the content in this day and age.
 This will allow them to better understand Chemistry (and science), aid in developing their science education, and better appreciate the science that occurs in the world around them.
 The material in the book will not only help them pass my class, but pass the NYS Chemistry Regents in June of 2013.

 And if none of these strike your fancy, DonorsChoose has put together this list of all the projects currently unfunded for schools affected by Sandy.